AndreiMoraru123/DesignPatterns/README.md

 std::cout << "Value: " << *rawPtr;  // Value: 10
 ```

-#### When you create a new SmartPtr that point to the same object, then use count will increase:
+#### When you create a new SmartPtr that points to the same object, then use count will increase:

 ```cpp
 SmartPtr<int> ptr2 = ptr;